IceHe/lib/mac/initialize.md

     - _Option B: Build your own_

     Because the valid methods often change,
-    recommend to search them on the Internet
+    recommend to search them on the Internet.

 1. Get the configurations from the proxy service